elyukai/optolith-webpage/README.md

 The webpage for [Optolith Character Creator and Manager for TDE5](https://github.com/elyukai/optolith-client).

-The `master`-branch of this page is going to be reflected on https://optolith.app.
+The `main`-branch of this page is going to be reflected on https://optolith.app.